Please contact us by emailing email@example.com with all your enquiries and specific requests.

 Contact email@example.com for a full version of this policy.

-On arrival at CAE, students are given details of who they can contact if they have a specific problem or complaint.
+On arrival at a CAE site, students are given details of who they can contact if they have a specific problem or complaint.
 Our staff are happy to help whenever they can.
-However, if your complaint cannot be dealt with by a member of staff, you should arrange an appointment with the Principal.
-Please note that there is an ‘Important notice for all students’ at CAE, giving further information about what our national association, English UK, does to safeguard the interests of students studying at CAE.
+However, if your complaint cannot be dealt with by a member of staff, you should arrange an appointment with a Director.
+Please note that there is an ‘Important notice for all students’ at CAE sites, giving further information about what our national association, English UK, does to safeguard the interests of students studying at CAE.
 In other words, if you have a problem at CAE, and this problem cannot be resolved satisfactorily by the school, you can still contact English UK for advice or assistance.
-CAE prides itself on solving any problems or dealing with complaints, and is proud to report that no student complaints have ever needed to be taken up by English UK to date.
+CAE prides itself on solving any problems or dealing with complaints.

 We take the privacy of all of our students and stakeholders seriously and take great care to protect your personal information.